I’m a bit of a transport nerd and I love wine, so what better way to celebrate my birthday than an afternoon aboard the Napa Valley Wine Train?

 Getting off the train at the vineyard fills you with a sense of abandonment, there is no platform so you really feel as if you’re being left in the countryside (and you are).
 This was my first ever vineyard ‘tour’ (as opposed to dropping in or doing a tasting) and I enjoyed the experience.

 We got to see behind the scenes while enjoying tastings of the wine in beautiful surroundings.
 The founder of Grgich Hills vineyard is most famous for winning at the celebrated “Paris Tasting” of 1976.
 Judges in Paris picked the Chardonnay from Chateau Montelena, (where Mike Grgich was the winemaker) as the finest in the world after a blind tasting and were mortified to discover they had picked a Californian wine.
 He started Grgich Hills the following year.

-After a tour of the vineyard the Napa Valley Wine Train arrived like clockwork and we boarded a different carriage to enjoy our desert.
+After a tour of the vineyard, the Napa Valley Wine Train arrived like clockwork and we boarded a different carriage to enjoy our dessert.

 The trip back into Napa offers a great opportunity to drink more (wine or cocktails) or to do as we did and tour the train front to back.
 Again, the food was great and the train was not too busy, meaning it was easy to explore all of the carriages including the kitchen carriage where all of the food is cooked.

 Arriving back in Napa, we spent a pleasant couple of hours wandering around the town and the Oxbow Public Market.
 This did feel slightly like wasted time and I wish we had done a little more research into how we could have made the most of being in Napa town for a couple of hours.

 We returned back to the Vallejo ferry terminal in time for the boat back to San Francisco, ending the day with one final treat.